aatxe/dnd/README.md

 Here are some specific tasks to do:
 * Refactor functionality into structs sharing a trait, rewrite process_world accordingly.
 * Implement a useful help system following previous refactor.
-* Remove unnecessary usage of IoResult and translate all result usage into a custom Result.